CD+G

-CD+G (also known as CD-G, CD+Graphics and TV-Graphics) is an extension of the compact disc standard that can present low-resolution graphics alongside the audio data on the disc when played on a compatible device.
-CD+G discs are often used for karaoke machines, which use this functionality to present on-screen lyrics for the song contained on the disc.
-The CD+G specifications were published by Philips and Sony as an extension of the Red Book (CD standard) specifications.
+CD+G (also known as CD-G, CD+Graphics, and TV-Graphics) is an extension of the compact disc standard that enables the display of low-resolution graphics alongside audio content when played on a compatible device.
+This functionality is most commonly associated with karaoke systems, which use CD+G discs to display on-screen lyrics synchronized with music playback.
+The CD+G format was defined by Philips and Sony as an extension of the Red Book specification for audio CDs.

-The first CD to be released with CD+G graphics was Eat or Be Eaten by Firesign Theatre in 1985.
-The CD+EG is a similar format that allows for better graphics, but has very rarely been implemented in releases.
+The first commercially released CD to utilize the CD+G format was Eat or Be Eaten by Firesign Theatre in 1985.
+A related format, CD+EG, offers enhanced graphical capabilities but has seen little adoption in commercial releases.

 Design

 The CD+G format takes advantage of the six Compact Disc subcode channels R through W (which are unused in standard Compact Disc Digital Audio), to provide 6 extra bits in CD+G for graphics information per 24 bytes of audio data.
 When a disc is read at normal speed, these six channels provide only 28.8 kbit/s for graphics, which is enough to provide primitive visuals but which is dwarfed by modern bitrates (for comparison see bit rate).

-In the CD+G system, 16-color (4-bit) raster graphics are constructed using tiled rendering with 6x12 pixel tiles (6 pixels wide and 12 lines high).
+In the CD+G system, 16-color (4-bit) raster graphics are constructed using tiled rendering with 6×12 pixel tiles (6 pixels wide and 12 lines high).
 These tiles are typically font definitions for text (such as for karaoke or info about the music).
 But the tiles can be used in any manner that tile rending permits, such as for fragments which combine together to represent a picture, or simply for patterns to decorate the background.
-These tiles are displayed in the main central 288×192 pixel area which is surrounded by a 1-tile thick border (for a total raster field of 300x216 pixels).
+These tiles are displayed in the main central 288×192 pixel area which is surrounded by a 1-tile thick border (for a total raster field of 300×216 pixels).
 The 16 colors are defined in a color table, which can be manipulated to change the color scheme and simulate primitive animations.

-Instruction Set
+Instruction set

 The main instructions for manipulating graphics are: